 - 16 ounces silken tofu or soft tofu (Depending on the brand, the weight will be different.
 Anything between 14 and 18 ounces is fine.)

 - 3 tablespoons oil or as much as needed

-- 1 teaspoon Chinese ground chili pepper more or less to your spice preference (preferably powdered)
+- 1 teaspoon Chinese chili pepper flakes more or less to your spice preference (preferably powdered)

 - ½ teaspoon Sichuan peppercorn grounded (more or less to your preference)

 - 8 ounces ground pork or ground beef